scramjetorg/platform-samples/typescript/slack-read/README.md

 # Slack Read

 Read messages from Slack and write to topic.
+This Sequence is a topic provider, it writes data under a topic name `messages-slack-outbound` in `"application/x-ndjson"` content type.

 In order to read messages from Slack you need to create application first.
 Go to [Slack API](https://api.slack.com/apps) and `Create New App`.
-Next, select you app and under `Settings` -> select `Socket Mode`.
+Next, select your app and under `Settings` -> select `Socket Mode`.
 Enable Socket Mode as per message:

 > To start receiving payloads in Socket Mode, turn on the toggle below and call the apps.connections.open endpoint using an App Level Token to establish a connection.

 After enabling socket mode, follow link to App Level Tokens, scroll down to `App-Level Tokens` and generate new token.
 Give it a name and select scope: `connections:write`.

 Copy SOCKET_MODE_TOKEN.
-It will look like: `xapp-1-A....`
+It will look like: `xapp-1-A....` and save it on your disc, you will need it later on.

 ## Running